code-builders/curriculum/rails/carrierwave.md

 </p>
 ```

 Now we can upload images - yay!
 In your terminal, take a look at `public/uploads` - `mini_magick` and `carrierwave` made all those files for us!
-We have access to these different sizes by passing the symbol of the size (as defined in our uploader model) to `#image_url`
+We have access to these different sizes by passing the symbol of the size (as defined in our uploader model) to `#image_file.url`

 app/views/bands/show.html.erb
 ```ruby